cncf/kubernetes-community-days/planning/marketing-promotion.md

 ### Online marketing

 * Promote your event in the Sponsors and Organizers corporate newsletters, websites, emails, etc
+* Provide canned copy in the speaker acceptance letter for them to promote their excitement
 * Promote sponsorship, speakers, CFS, on LinkedIn

 Website

 * Update your data file for your event to add your start & end dates; this adds your event to the map on the front page!

-Twitter
+Social Media

-* Set up an event-specific Twitter account such as @kubernetesdays(city initials)
+* Set up an event-specific LinkedIn and Twitter account such as @KCD(city name or initials)
 * Tag @kubernetesdays in your tweets
 * Send tweets to the KCD-organizers slack channel to be retweeted
-* Tweet with the hashtag #KubernetesCommunityDays
+* Create your own event hashtag with "KCD" and your city name or inititials and the year
 * Following the initial, pinned post, one organic post per day should be shared to alert followers of the change + resources for Kubernetes Community Day events
-* Start following any/all dedicated #KubernetesCommunityDays Twitter accounts
+* Start following any/all dedicated KCD social accounts
+* Use [#socialmedia](https://cloud-native.slack.com/archives/C12MRQ97A) channel in the CNCF Slack Workspace and tag @KatieMeinders + @JessieAdams-Shore to post your social media posts and ask Katie and Jessie to amplify from the main CNCF channels.
+NOTE: CNCF will only help promote social posts that are vendor-nuetral

 Twitter Posting Style, Images, and Official Hashtag